Dinas Emrys: Literary tradition

 While it is of interest to archaeologists because it is an example of a hillfort whose fortifications entirely postdate the Roman period, this hill is also of interest to enthusiasts about the legends of King Arthur.
-This is the setting of the famous exchange of the warlord Vortigern and the youthful Merlin, as told in the Historia Britonum.
+This is the setting of the famous exchange of the warlord Vortigern and the youthful Ambrosius as told the Historia Britonum.

 According to legend, when Vortigern fled into Wales to escape the Anglo-Saxon invaders, he chose this lofty hillfort as the site for his royal retreat.
 Every day his men would work hard erecting the first of several proposed towers; but the next morning they would return to find the masonry collapsed in a heap.
 This continued for many weeks until Vortigern was advised to seek the help of a young boy not conceived by a mortal man.
 The King sent his soldiers out across the land to find such a lad.
 The boy they found was called Myrddin Emrys (Merlin Ambrosius).
 Vortigern, following the advice of his councillors, was planning to kill the boy in order to appease supernatural powers that prevented him from building a fortress here.
 Merlin scorned this advice, and instead explained that the hillfort could not stand due to a hidden pool containing two vermes (dragons).
 He explained how the White Dragon of the Saxons though winning the battle at present, would soon be defeated by the Welsh Red Dragon.
 After Vortigern's downfall, the fort was given to High-King Ambrosius Aurelianus, known in Welsh as Emrys Wledig, hence its name.